JosefNemec/Playnite/doc/tutorials/extensions/vscodeWindows.md

 8. In VSCode, press `ctrl+shift+P`, type `Tasks: Run Task > publish` and press `Enter`
 9. Output folder should be in `.\bin\Debug\net4.6.2\publish`.
 Add the full path (including drive letter) to the external extensions list in Playnite, and restart it.
 10. In Playnite, you should see your extension running in the Add-Ons window.

+You can use something like [XAML Studio](https://aka.ms/xamlstudio) to edit single XAML files graphically.